slamice/wri/hipsters/first-draft/outline.md

 14, Phone call from brother

+Themes:
+- Changing mind from indifference and inaction to action
+- Loneliness
+- If you want something yuo need to be an active part of it
+- Talk is cheap

 Tour: A thing he sets to do but puts no effort towards, sabotaging himself and making it unacheivable.

 Visa: A thing he has no control over but decides to live under.

+meditating: useless without purpose

+family: enforce some sort of values

+All people except family: re-enforce same lie to eachother

+Prof:

+Jack and Ryan: Echoes of indifference

+Gabby: